-MAP addressrange mem_type func_code attribute Maps the specified address range with the specified memory type and function code.
+MAP addressrange mem\type attribute

+Maps the specified address range with the specified memory type.
 The DP attribute selects the 4-Kbyte block of dual-port emulation memory.
-The DSI attribute specifies that the target system DSACK signal terminates the emulation memory access.
+The DSI attribute specifies that the target system /TA or /TEA signal terminates the emulation memory access.
+The CI attribute disables the on-chip caches for accesses in the range.

-MAP OTH(ER) mem_type Specifies the type of the specified non-mapped memory area.
+MAP OTH(ER) mem\type Specifies the type of the specified non-mapped memory area.